Keke Geladze: Later life

 While Ioseb moved to Tiflis, Geladze remained in Gori.
 Expelled from the seminary in 1899, Ioseb turned to revolutionary activity, eventually taking the name Joseph Stalin.
 He would visit Geladze in Gori one final time, in 1904 after escaping from exile in Siberia.
 She would not hear any further information about her son for more than 10 years, until his role in the Russian Revolution in 1917.
 In 1922 Geladze moved to Tiflis, at the insistence of the leadership of the Georgian Soviet Socialist Republic, as they felt the mother of one of the leading Bolsheviks should be taken care of.
 She was given a room in the palace of the former Viceroy of the Caucasus; the Council of People's Commissars of Georgia also used the palace.
 She was cared for by Lavrentiy Beria, the leader of Georgia and a close ally of Stalin, and frequently visited by his wife Nino.
 Dressed in black, signifying she was widowed, Geladze was frequently seen in the Tbilisi markets, closely guarded by the secret police, which were under Beria's control.

 Stalin rarely visited his mother after coming to power: in a 1930 interview with H.R.
-Knickerbocker of the New York Evening Post she was quoted as saying Stalin had only visited her in 1921 and 1926, and had visited Moscow once, though it was reported she "didn't like it."
+Knickerbocker of the New York Evening Post she was quoted as saying Stalin had only visited her in 1921 and 1926, and that she had visited Moscow once, though it was reported she "didn't like it."
 They kept up via letter-writing, though that decreased after the suicide of Stalin's second wife Nadezhda Alliluyeva in 1932; only eighteen letters from Stalin were archived, while one from Geladze remains.
 Stalin's children visited in 1935, though both Vasily and Svetlana did not understand Georgian and needed their half-brother Yakov to translate (Geladze never learned Russian).

 Hearing that his mother was ill, Stalin visited her for the final time on 17 October 1935.
 According to an unpublished memoir of Geladze's doctor, the two had a short discussion about Stalin's position: "Mama, do you remember our tsar?
 Well, I'm something like the tsar," to which Geladze replied "You'd have done better to become a priest."
 From the same source, it is reported that Stalin asked, "Why did you dream so much of me becoming a priest?", with Geladze saying "I saw how little they worked and how well they lived.
 They were also greatly respected.
 So I thought that there was no better occupation for a man, and I would have been proud that I was a priest's mother.
 But I confess, even about that I was wrong."
 Three days after Stalin's visit Geladze was interviewed by Pravda; the article appeared in the 23 October edition of the newspaper, with a follow-up article in the 27 October edition, detailing Stalin's visit.
 Though he was indifferent to the first article's publication, Stalin was not pleased with a second one about his mother being published.